La5te2/ChessAI/Melano.md

 s=(p_0,\ldots,p_{63},t,c,e).
 $$

-Squares are numbered from `a1` as 0 to `h8` as 63.
+Squares are indexed from 0 at `a1` to 63 at `h8`.
 For each square $q$, the token $p_q$ belongs to $\{0,\ldots,12\}$.
 Token 0 represents an empty square.
 White pawn, knight, bishop, rook, queen and king use tokens 1 through 6, while the corresponding Black pieces use tokens 7 through 12.

 The side token is